R-kill-9/HTB-Notes/Tools and Techniques/List of Used Tools.md

 - **Gobuster**: Directory and file brute-forcing tool.
 - **Wfuzz**: Web application brute-forcing tool.
 - **FFUF**: Fast web fuzzer written in Go.
+- **Kerberos**: A network authentication protocol that uses tickets to securely authenticate users and services in a networked environment.

 ### Vulnerability Scanning and Exploitation Tools